whisthq/technical-interviews/README.md

 - Shopper: Build a basic website with React/Redux, JS, HTML-CSS, Python
 - Broken-Stun: Debug computer networking bugs in C
 - Hashtable: Implement a resizeable hashtable in C
+- C-fundamentals: Quick C fundamentals questions to ask on a first screen

 ## Administering a Technical Interview